Ellis County Martial Arts

 How much does it cost for your classes?

 This may vary, depending on the type of classes and your level of commitment.
-We pride ourselves in offering superior service - we are currently offering options that are comparable to our local competitors, plus NO testing fees, NO tournament requirements, and FREE* equipment upon renewals! (*restrictions apply)
+We pride ourselves in offering superior service - we are currently offering options that are comparable to our local competitors, plus NO testing fees, NO tournament requirements, and discounted or FREE* equipment upon renewals! (*restrictions apply)

 Do you have extra fees, such as setup/administrative fees, testing/belt fees, or association fees?